 UNICO 20˚ 87˚ Riviera Maya, Mexico

 Sick of the watered-down drinks and long buffet lines typical at most humdrum all-inclusives?
-When UNICO 20˚87˚ opened in Mexico's Riviera Maya last March, the adults-only property turned the experience on its head.
+The adults-only UNICO 20˚87˚ in Mexico's Riviera Maya turns the experience on its head.
 Here, instead of a cookie-cutter look that could pass at any Caribbean island, everything from the design to the daily scheduled activities incorporate local culture.
 Local works of art are on display and available for purchase, while a calendar of events (mescal tastings, musical performances, art competitions) provides a strong sense of place.
 In case you're worried about the luxury factor, know that all 448 rooms here come with a swim-up pool or outdoor balcony spa tub.
 Did we mention off-property excursions and some spa treatments are included in the rate?

 Breathless Montego Bay Resort & Spa, Jamaica